massung/lexer/README.md

 *NOTE: If you don't understand the `$$` symbol in the example above, please see [this README](http://github.com/massung/re/README.md).*

-Every pattern in the lexer can have an optional form that will execute when the pattern is matched.
-If the form is omitted (or returns `nil`), that signals to the tokenizer that the end of the source has been reached.

-The keyword `:next-token` is special.
-When returned from a pattern form, then the token that was parsed is skipped and the next token in the stream is returned instead.
+Each pattern should either return `nil` - indicating the end of the input buffer has been reached - or (up to) two values: the class of the token and the value of the token.
+Returning `:next-token` is special, and indicates that this token should just be skipped.

 ## Tokenizing